scverse/spatialdata/README.md

 pip install "spatialdata[extra]"
 ```

-Note: if you are using a Mac with an M1/M2 chip, please follow the installation instructions.

 ## Limitations

 -   Code only manually tested for Windows machines.
 Currently the framework is being developed using Linux, macOS and Windows machines, but it is automatically tested only for Linux and macOS machines.